designedbinary/personal-website/_posts/portfolio/2015-01-06-virtru-easy-reading.md

 ---
 title:  "For Encrypted Emails, the Recipient UX is Key."
-description: The key experience for a useful email exchange is the recipient experience.
-Even "simple" barries can discourage a recipient from continuing forward.
-Once that happens, they would eventually encourage senders to stop using Virtru.
+description: The key to secure communication is the recipient experience.
+While a sender might be very motivated to jump through hoops to secure their message, simple barriers can discourage or prevent a recipient from consuming that message.
+At that point, communication is not achieved, time has been wasted, and both parties are frustrated.
+With enough frustration, Virtru ceases to provide value and loses a customer.
-goal: Make the reading experience as painless as possible
+goal: Allow for secure communication by making the reading experience as painless as possible
-results: An ongoing journey with continued improvements that have allowed more and more organizations to use Virtru in more practical situations.
+results: An ongoing journey with continued improvements that has allowed Virtru to become a viable email encryption solution for many organizations.
-role: UX Lead, UI/UX Design, User Research and Validation, Copywriting, Illustrator
+role: UX Lead, UI/UX Design, User Research and Validation, Copywriting
 year: '2015'
 layout: work
 ---